andrealommen/PHY309/lectures/Chapt10ReviewPlusTensors.md

 $$\frac{\partial F^{\mu\nu}}{\partial x^\nu} = \mu_0 J^\mu$$

 $$\frac{\partial G^{\mu\nu}}{\partial x^\nu} = 0$$

+## This is how far we got on the first day of this lecture.

 I think that I was never convinced that this was an easier/more elegant way to write out Maxwell's equations until I texed up this lecture.
 That was so much